swiftlang/swift-org-website/website-workgroup/index.md

 Analogous to the [Core Team](/community#core-team) for Swift, the workgroup is responsible for establishing the processes and standards by which changes to the Swift.org website are proposed and eventually integrated.

-The current website work group consists of the following people:
+The current website workgroup consists of the following people:

 * Alexander Sandberg ([@alexandersandberg](https://github.com/alexandersandberg))
 * Dave Verwer ([@daveverwer](https://github.com/daveverwer))